kmsingh-git/Experimenting-with-Histograms/README.md

 [Link to Dash webapp hosted on Heroku](https://experimenting-with-histograms.herokuapp.com/)

+If the Heroku app is taking forever to load, download the repository and simply run the index.py file, it will run the server on your local machine.

 ## Experiment 1:
 Generate data using two different distributions, say A = N(40,10) and B = N(60,10).
 Then try to use certain bins to hide the differences (in the trivial case just use one bin from min(data) to max(data), both histograms will have the same shape).